tpetrone/smart_city_maps/README.md

 We have an integration test suite that is run with CasperJS.
 To run all tests, use the following commands:

+**IMPORTANT:** The application needs to be running on port 3011 for the test suite to be able to run.

 ```
 export LC_ALL=C
 ./script/casperjs-bundle.sh